ngjunsiang/laymansguide-src/season4/issue048/issue048.md

 How about the data streams?
 How are they stored?

-To start with the obvious, they obviously are not stored uncompressed; we saw that a single image of 1920×1080 pixels (that’s 1080p video standard, with 1080 pixels vertically) already requires 6 MiB ([Issue 43](https://buttondown.email/laymansguide/archive/lmg-s4-issue-43-images-a-mosaic-of-3-colours/)), while one second of audio requires 86 KiB ([Issue 45](https://buttondown.email/laymansguide/archive/lmg-s4-issue-45-audio-a-sampling-of-values/)).
+To start with the obvious, they are not stored uncompressed; we saw that a single image of 1920×1080 pixels (that’s 1080p video standard, with 1080 pixels vertically) already requires 6 MiB ([Issue 43](https://buttondown.email/laymansguide/archive/lmg-s4-issue-43-images-a-mosaic-of-3-colours/)), while one second of audio requires 86 KiB ([Issue 45](https://buttondown.email/laymansguide/archive/lmg-s4-issue-45-audio-a-sampling-of-values/)).

-Various video stream formats exist for the purpose of compressing video data lossily.
 In addition to the lossy compression techniques I covered in [Issue 46](https://buttondown.email/laymansguide/archive/lmg-s4-issue-46-lossy-compression/), software that creates these streams can also compare video frames at different points in time and throw away identical parts (if there’s no scene change, or if the camera is panning slowly, for instance).

+Various video stream formats exist to carry out this lossy compression of video data.

-h264 (a.k.a.
-AVC, for **A**dvanced **V**ideo **Coding**) is still the most common video stream format in use today. h265 (a.k.a.
+- h264 (a.k.a.
+AVC, for **A**dvanced **V**ideo **Coding**) is still the most common video stream format in use today.
+- h265 (a.k.a.
 HEVC, for **H**igh **E**fficiency **V**ideo **C**oding) is slated to replace it and is set to become more and more popular.
-Google’s VP9 is attempting to compete with it (with companies such as Netflix already on board).
-FLV (as a video stream format, not a container; I know it’s confusing) are becoming less and less common.
+- Google’s VP9 is attempting to compete with it (with companies such as Netflix already on board).
+- FLV (as a video stream format, not a container; I know it’s confusing) is becoming less and less common.

 What about audio?
-We used to encounter MP3 pretty often, but today most audio stream data is stored as AAC (for **A**dvanced **A**udio **C**oding, the standard that’s meant to replace MP3), Dolby (often on DVDs and Blurays), and sometimes Vorbis (`.ogg`).
+We used to encounter MP3 pretty often, but today most audio stream data is stored as AAC (for **A**dvanced **A**udio **C**oding, the standard that’s meant to replace MP3), Dolby (often on DVDs and Blu-rays), and sometimes Vorbis (`.ogg`).

 Confused yet?
-Just remember that the video file you have is the container, and it contains one or more streams of actual data.
+Just remember that the video file you have (carrying the `.mp4`, `.mov`, etc file extension) is only the container, and it contains one or more streams of actual data.

 # Encoding and decoding